Chelsea Joy Eats

 Jump to Recipe·Print Recipe

 I've been posting a lot of chocolate treats lately, so it's about time for a cocoa-free treat.
-Enter: Maple Pecan Bars.
+Enter: Gluten Free Maple Pecan Bars.
 Gooey, sweet, and rustic, these simple little bars make a great dessert year-round.

 My favorite type of pie is definitely pecan.
 It's my top choice every year for Thanksgiving or Christmas.
 These maple pecan bars remind me of a rich pecan pie, but with a thinner gooey center.
 And even though I'm debuting these bars around Valentine's Day, I could certainly see myself making these for Thanksgiving.